-Reduce skew is likely to happen when the distribution of keys in the input data set is skewed and the map output is partitioned by some hash function.
+Reduce skew is likely to happen when the distribution of keys in the input dataset is skewed and the map output is partitioned by some hash function.
 This kind of skew is also known as partition skew.
-Since many kinds of real world data set follow the Zipf distribution with σ parameter almost equals 1.0, such as word frequency in natural languages and website popularity, we create a data set of 30 GB which follows the Zipf distribution with σ equals 1.0 (σ is used to control the degree of the skew).
-We again run three sort jobs one by one every 150 s.
-Fig. 9b shows that on average MCP increases the job execution speed by 17 percent over Hadoop-LATE and by 53 percent over Hadoop-None.
-Meanwhile, it improves the throughput of the cluster by 19 percent over Hadoop-LATE and by 53 percent over Hadoop-None.
+Since many kinds of real world data set follow the Zipf distribution with $\sigma$ parameter almost equals 1.0, such as word frequency in natural languages and web-site popularity, we create a data set of 30GB which follows the Zipf distribution with $\sigma$ equals 1.0 ( $\sigma$ is used to control the degree of the skew).
+We again run three sort jobs one by one every 150s.
+Figure 9 (b) shows that on average MCP increases the job execution speed by 17% over Hadoop-LATE and by 53% over Hadoop-None.
+Meanwhile, it improves the throughput of the cluster by 19% over Hadoop-LATE and by 53% over Hadoop-None.
 MCP achieves less improvement over Hadoop-LATE for reduce skew than for map skew because unnecessary reduce backups do not affect the execution of map tasks from other jobs.
 It only delays the reduce tasks of other jobs.
 As we explained before, reduce tasks cannot enter the sort phase when there are still some map tasks running.
 Instead, they must wait for all map tasks to complete their outputs.
 Therefore, a small delay in launching reduce tasks will not affect the performance of other jobs significantly when those other jobs are still in the map stage.

-5.1.3 Competing with Other Applications
+5.1.3 Competing With Other Applications

-To evaluate how MCP handles the competition of other applications, we run some I/O intensive processes (dd process which creates large files in a loop to write random data) on some of the physical machines to simulate the load of other applications.
+To evaluate how MCP handles the competition of other applications, we run some I/O intensive processes (dd process which creates large files in a loop to write random data)

+on some of the physical machines to simulate the load of other applications.
 On straggler nodes, we start dd process at different time with various durations.
-Just like previous tests, we submit three sort jobs one by one every 150 s.
-Fig. 10 shows that on average, MCP can run 36 percent faster than Hadoop-LATE and 46 percent than Hadoop-None.
-MCP can also increase the throughput of the cluster by 34 percent over Hadoop-LATE and 41 percent over Hadoop-None.
+Just like previous tests, we submit three sort jobs one by one every 150s.
+Figure 10 shows that on average, MCP can run 36% faster than Hadoop-LATE and 46% than Hadoop-None.
+MCP can also increase the throughput of the cluster by 34% over Hadoop-LATE and 41% over Hadoop-None.